Higher Education, Graduate Minor

 The higher education minor is ideal for individuals interested in the study of student access, experience, and success, higher education leadership and policy, and/or faculty and staff careers.
 It consists of 9 hours (or three classes) and is available to any degree-seeking graduate student at the University of Arizona.

-An informal higher education minor also requires 9 hours (or three Higher Education courses), but it is not transcriptable and will not appear on the student's transcript.
-Informal minors should be tailored to reflect a student’s individual research interests or professional goals.
+An informal higher education minor also requires 9 hours (or three Higher Education courses), but it is not transcriptable, meaning it will not appear on the student's transcript.
+Informal minors can be tailored to reflect a student’s individual research interests or professional goals.

 Learn about the history, organization, and leadership of colleges and universities in the U.S. and across the globe.